Halt im Gedächtnis Jesum Christ, BWV 67: History and words

-Bach composed the cantata in his first year as Thomaskantorr in Leipzig, shortly after he first performed his St John Passion, for the First Sunday after Easter, called Quasimodogeniti.
+Bach composed the cantata in his first year as Thomaskantor in Leipzig, shortly after he first performed his St John Passion, for the First Sunday after Easter, called Quasimodogeniti.
 The prescribed readings for that Sunday were from the First Epistle of John, "our faith is the victory", and from the Gospel of John, the appearance of Jesus to the Disciples, first without then with Thomas, in Jerusalem.
 The unknown poet begins with a verse from the Second Epistle to Timothy, "Remember that Jesus Christ … was raised from the dead".
 The poet sees Thomas as similar to the doubtful Christian in general, whose heart is not at peace.
 The center of the cantata is the Easter hymn "Erschienen ist der herrlich Tag" (The glorious day has appeared) by Nikolaus Herman (1560), praising the day of the resurrection.
 In contrast, movement 5 recalls the danger by the enemies, until in movement 6 Jesus appears, as he did to his disciples in Jerusalem, finally bringing peace.
 The line "Friede sei mit euch" (Peace be with you) is repeated four times, framing three stanzas of a poem.
 The closing chorale is the first stanza of "Du Friedefürst, Herr Jesu Christo" (Thou Prince of Peace, Lord Jesus Christ) by Jakob Ebert (1601).

 Bach led the first performance on 16 April 1724.